3d-web-applications/foozle/packages/gamepad-system/README.md

 Provides scripts to retrieve data from gamepads.

 ## Supported Gamepads
-- Xbox360 controllers
-- Others should work as well!
+- Xbox360 controllers - others should also work with these settings

 ## Example Usage
 - Place a single instance of GamepadManager into your scene